tanmayuniyal/object-detection-pytorch/README.md

 # object-detection-pytorch
-Deep learning project for kangaroo detection using pytorch
+Deep learning project for object detection in custom dataset using pytorch